 Artificial intelligence can be incredibly useful, but don’t discount human analysis quite yet.
 AI still has a ways to develop, but it is becoming incredibly popular with businesses to personalise the experiences of their customers.

-Whether or not this new dependance on AI to create a customers experience and develop marketing strategies is a good thing or not is still up in the air.
+Whether or not this new dependence on AI to create a customer experience and develop marketing strategies is a good thing or not is still up in the air.
 This is a trend to follow closely.

 Traditional TV advertisements don’t have as much impact as they once did.
 Social TV is more popular than ever, with Cisco predicting that by 2019 80% of global internet traffic will be video content.
-Just recently, Instagram launched “ Instagram TV IGTV” , which allows you to post 10 min videos for all your followers to watch.
+Just recently, Instagram launched “ Instagram TV IGTV”, which allows you to post 10-minute videos for all your followers to watch.

 This trend is visible in how the gaming industry approaches marketing with Twitch Streamers and YouTubers.
 Rather than running multiple paid commercials, companies like Ubisoft will approach micro-influencers and larger scale Streamers for free exposure – in return, they get exclusive videos that they can earn revenue from as their audience consumes the videos.

-If you are a little unsure on how to or what mobile optimisation is we can help you out!
-Send us an enquiry at email@example.com!
+From watching these trends, it is evident that it is more important than ever to ensure that your site is mobile optimised too!
+If you are a little unsure on what mobile optimisation is we can help you out!
+Send us an enquiry at firstname.lastname@example.org!